Nigel-Mark-Smith/process_vacancies/README.md

-definition.sql | All SQL statements required to define the 'vacancies' database and associated tables. engines.data | CV engine specific data including location of Outlook mail folders and format of unique vacancy urls. queries.sql | Generates export files containing metrics data.
+definition.sql | All SQL statements required to define the 'vacancies' database and associated tables. engines.data | CV engine specific data including location of Outlook mail folders and format of unique vacancy urls. queries.sql | Generates export files containing metrics data. test_mail.py | Test utility which allows users to determine the per engine data that requires to be specified in file ..\Data\engines.csv test_scraping.py | Test utility which tests scraping functionality  provided in the 'Web' module

 As well as the above scripts and data files the following supporting documentation is also provided: